osmosis-labs/bindings/contracts/twap/README.md

 cargo schema # generates schema in the contracts/twap/schema folder
 ```

-For example, here is the schema for `CreateDenom` message:
+For example, here is the schema for `GetArithmeticTwap` query:

 ```json
 "get_arithmetic_twap": {